Love Lady Larla

 Again, nothing.

-The light snaked between the gaunt stone towers along main street, emphasising the gruffness and weariness of the citizens: silent, eyes forward, composed into four lines that rolled down the street and to the Apostiates’ thrones at the far end.
+The light snaked between the gaunt stone towers, emphasising the gruffness and weariness of the citizens: silent, eyes forward, composed into four lines that rolled down the street and to the Apostiates’ thrones at the far end.
 Shine had waited in this same line for three hours for her daily loaf of bread, only to get careless just two streets out from the hovel of her hideout.

-The tunnel led into a small room: three walls of stone, with a fourth wall lined with snapped and bent iron bars that ran from roof to floor.
-The house opened through the bars, leading to a hallway with similar rooms lining the walls.
+The tunnel led to a small room: three walls of stone, with a fourth wall lined with snapped and bent iron bars that ran from roof to floor.
+Through the bars, the house opened into a hallway lined with similar rooms.

 “Can I read your books?
 Can I?
 Can I?”
 Kat tugged at Shine’s shoulder.